rhettg/ink/README.md

   3. Execute your own script `script/ink-update`
   4. Commit any changes and push to origin.

+## Environment

+When initializing an ink stack you can provide arguments.
+This will be persisted in git and provided to ink scripts when executed.
+For example:

+    $ ink init git@github.com:github/octobatman.git MY_VAR=foo
+    octobatman-d88f7

+Your `script/ink-create` can then reference the variable just like any environment variable.

+    #!/bin/bash
+    echo "$MY_VAR"

 ## The Providers

 I can already hear you saying it.
 "Ugh, this doesn't actually DO anything".